 We provide both strategic asset allocation consulting and license our cloud-based, user-friendly, transparent DFA/ALM models.

-Dynamic Financial Analysis (DFA) or Asset Liability Modeling (ALM) is a stochastic simulation methodology which quantifies multiple forms of risk by simulating company financial results thousands of times for each asset mix, so that all potential outcomes associated with individual asset mixes can be considered in advance.
+Dynamic Financial Analysis (DFA) or Asset Liability Modeling (ALM) is a stochastic simulation approach to quantifying multiple types of risk (surplus, net income risk-based-capital requirement, etc.) by simulating company financial results thousands of times for each asset mix, so that all potential outcomes associated with individual asset mixes can be considered in advance.
 The analysis embodies a complete insurance company financial model, and considers all of the interrelationships between the asset and liability sides of the business.
 The model provides both an expected value and a distribution of possible values for each of the parameters evaluated.
-The approach allows clients to evaluate the relationships among the multiple dimensions of risk: asset risk, underwriting risk, reinsurance risk and business risk.
+The approach allows clients to evaluate the relationships among multiple dimensions of risk: asset risk, underwriting risk, reinsurance risk and business risk.

 The analysis offers an integrated perspective of risks, rather than the classic financial analysis in which different aspects of the company were considered in isolation from each other.
-Specifically, DFA / ALM models the reactions of the company in response to a large number of interrelated risk factors, including both underwriting risks – detailed by lines of business – as well as asset risks.
+Specifically, DFA / ALM models the reactions of the company in response to a large number of interrelated risk factors, including both underwriting risks – detailed by lines of business – as well as asset risk and leverage.

-The model simulates inflation, interest rates and the shape of the Treasury yield curve, credit spread levels and their corresponding volatility, stock and bond market returns, the impact of reinsurance, costs to settle liability claims and premium growth rates.
+The models simulate inflation, real interest rates, the shape of the Treasury yield curve, credit spread levels and their corresponding volatility, stock and bond market returns, the impact of reinsurance, costs to settle liability claims, and premium growth rates.

 Interest rates and yield curve shape changes are modeled using the Cox, Ingersoll, Ross methodology which enforces necessary lognormality and mean-reversion.
 Yields and credit spreads, both absolute level and changes, drive bond returns, which in turn impact the various equity class returns.

-These fundamental asset return drivers are combined with corresponding cash flow patterns and simulated thousands of times to develop net cash flow patterns for the company.
-All of this is done within a framework facilitating the generation of financial statements over the specified pro forma period.
+These fundamental asset return drivers are combined with corresponding asset and liability cash flows and simulated 100 thousand times to develop net cash flow patterns for the company.
+All of this is done within a framework facilitating the generation of financial statements over the projected period.

-The following liability assumptions can be made using statutory Schedule P as a starting point and adjusted/changed as desired.
+The following liability assumptions can be made using statutory Schedule P as a starting point and adjusted as desired.

 Premiums are defined as the product of Rate Change, Exposure Change, and Trend draws from separate uniform distributions.
 A Trend factor provides for a worst-case possibility that rate changes develop a downward trend.
 Users can define a Percent of Worst assumption as well as a distribution minimum and maximum for Trend.